-WHO declares virus crisis a pandemic, urges world to fight
+WHO declares virus crisis a pandemic, U.S. stocks plunge

 “All countries can still change the course of this pandemic.
 If countries detect, test, treat, isolate, trace and mobilize their people in the response,” he said.
 “We are deeply concerned by the alarming levels of spread and severity and by the alarming levels of inaction.”

+After downplaying the threat of the virus for days, U.S. President Donald Trump was considering a national disaster declaration and new travel advisories.
+He was scheduled to deliver an Oval Office address to the nation Wednesday night.

+In Italy, soccer club Juventus said defender Daniele Rugani tested positive and in the U.S., the battle to contain the epidemic prompted the NCAA to announce its championship basketball tournament would be played later this month without fans.
+Several other U.S. college and professional sports events have been either cancelled or ordered played in empty venues.

-The WHO said Iran and Italy are the new front lines of the battle against the virus that started in China.
+Iran and Italy are the new front lines of the fight against the virus that started in China, the WHO said.

 “They’re suffering but I guarantee you other countries will be in that situation soon,” said Dr. Mike Ryan, the WHO’s emergencies chief.

+The Dow Jones Industrial Average dropped 1,464 points, bringing it 20% below its record set last month and putting it in what Wall Street calls a “bear market.”
+The broader S&P 500, which professional investors care more about, is just 1 percentage point away from falling into bear territory and bringing to an end one of the greatest runs in Wall Street’s history.

+Wall Street’s plunge followed a steep decline by markets across Asia, and was spurred in part by concerns over whether any economic response from the Trump administration will be effective.

-He added that the agency thought long and hard about labeling the crisis a pandemic — meaning a new virus causing sustained outbreaks in multiple regions of the world.
+WHO officials said they thought long and hard about labeling the crisis a pandemic — meaning a new virus causing sustained outbreaks in multiple regions of the world.

 The risk of employing the term, Ryan said, is “if people use it as an excuse to give up.”

-But the likely benefits, are “potentially of galvanizing the world to fight.”
+But the benefit is “potentially of galvanizing the world to fight.”

+Underscoring the mounting challenge: The case count outside China has multiplied 13-fold over the last two weeks to over 118,000, with the disease now responsible for 4,291 deaths, WHO said.

-Underscoring the mounting challenge: Italy’s cases soared again, to 12,462 infections and 827 deaths — both numbers second only to China.
+With officials saying that Europe has become the new epicenter, Italy’s cases soared again, to 12,462 infections and 827 deaths — numbers second only to China.

-Italy weighed imposing even tighter restrictions on daily life and announced billions in financial relief Wednesday to cushion economic shocks from the coronavirus, its latest efforts to adjust to the fast-evolving crisis that silenced the usually bustling heart of the Catholic faith, St. Peter’s Square.
+In response to the mounting crisis, Italy announced that all shops and businesses except pharmacies and grocery stores would be closed nationwide beginning Thursday and designated billions in financial relief to cushion economic shocks from the virus, its latest efforts to adjust to the fast-evolving crisis that silenced the usually bustling heart of the Catholic faith, St. Peter’s Square.

 In Iran, by far the hardest-hit country in the Middle East, the senior vice president and two other Cabinet ministers were reported to have been diagnosed with COVID-19, the illness caused by the virus.
 Iran reported another jump in deaths, by 62 to 354 — behind only China and Italy.

-In Italy, Premier Giuseppe Conte said he would consider requests from Lombardy, Italy’s hardest-hit region, to toughen the already extraordinary anti-virus lockdown that was extended nationwide Tuesday.
-Lombardy wants to shut down nonessential businesses and reduce public transportation.
+Italian Premier Giuseppe Conte said it was necessary to “go another step” in toughening the already unprecedented travel and social restrictions that took effect Tuesday by shuttering pubs, restaurants, hair salons, cafeterias and other businesses that can’t operate with a meter (yard) of space between workers and customers.

+“In this moment, all the world is looking at us for the number of infections, but also … see great resistance,” Conte said on Facebook Live.

-These additional measures would be on top of travel and social restrictions that imposed an eerie hush on cities and towns across the country.
-Police enforced rules that customers stay 1 meter (3 feet) apart and ensured that businesses closed by 6 p.m.
+These measures are on top of travel and social restrictions that imposed an eerie hush on cities and towns across the country.

-Milan shopkeeper Claudia Sabbatini said she favored the stricter measures, adding that rather than risk customers possibly infecting each other in her children’s clothing store, she decided to close it.

-“I cannot have people standing at a distance.
-Children must try on the clothes.
-We have to know if they will fit,’’ she said.
+Still, the effectiveness of travel restrictions and quarantines will likely drop substantially as COVID-19 spreads globally, making it impossible for countries to keep the virus out.
+Health officials will also need to be more flexible in their coordinated response efforts, as the epicenters are likely to shift quickly and dramatically — as demonstrated by the recent eruptions in Iran and Italy.

-But Conte said fighting the outbreak must not come at the expense of civil liberties.
-His caution suggested that Italy is unlikely to adopt the draconian quarantine measures that helped China push down new infections from thousands per day to a trickle now and allowed its manufacturers to restart production lines.
+Earlier, Conte emphasized fighting the outbreak must not come at the expense of civil liberties, suggesting that Italy is unlikely to adopt the draconian quarantine measures that helped China push down new infections from thousands per day to a trickle and allowed its manufacturers to restart production lines.

 China’s new worry is that the coronavirus could re-enter from abroad.
 Beijing’s city government announced that all overseas visitors will be quarantined for 14 days.
-Of 24 new cases that China reported Wednesday, five arrived from Italy and one from the United States.
+Of 24 new cases reported Wednesday, five arrived from Italy and one from the United States.
 China has had over 81,000 virus infections and over 3,000 deaths.

 For most, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 But for a few, especially older adults and people with existing health problems, it can cause more severe illnesses, including pneumonia.
 More than 121,000 people have been infected worldwide and over 4,300 have died.

-But the vast majority of people recover.
-According to the WHO, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
+But most people recover.
+People with mild illness recover in about two weeks, while more severe illness may take three to six weeks, the WHO says.

-In the Mideast, the vast majority of the nearly 10,000 cases are in Iran or involve people who traveled there.
-Iran announced another increase in cases Wednesday to 9,000.
-Iran’s semiofficial Fars news agency said they include Vice President Eshaq Jahangiri, who had not been seen in photos of recent top-level meetings.
-Fars said Iran’s ministers for cultural heritage, handcrafts and tourism, and for industry, mines and business were also infected.
+In the Mideast, most of the nearly 10,000 cases are in Iran or involve people who traveled there.
+Iran’s semiofficial Fars news agency said they include Vice President Eshaq Jahangiri.
+Iran’s ministers for cultural heritage, handcrafts and tourism, and for industry, mines and business were also infected, the agency said.

-Cases in Qatar jumped from 24 to 262.
-Kuwait announced a two-week shutdown of the country.

-For the global economy, virus repercussions were profound, with increasing concerns of wealth- and job-wrecking recessions.
-U.S. stocks sank again in early trading Wednesday, wiping out most of a huge rally from a day earlier as Wall Street continues to reel from worries about the coronavirus.

-The Wall Street plunge followed a steep decline by markets across Asia, where governments there and elsewhere have announced billions of dollars in stimulus funds, including packages revealed in Japan on Tuesday and Australia on Wednesday.

-Italy’s government announced Wednesday it was earmarking 25 billion euros (nearly $28 billion) to boost anti-virus efforts and soften economic blows, including delaying tax and mortgage payments by families and businesses.
+Italy’s government announced Wednesday it was dedicating 25 billion euros (nearly $28 billion) to boost anti-virus efforts and soften economic blows, including delaying tax and mortgage payments by families and businesses.

 Britain’s government announced a 30 billion-pound ($39 billion) economic stimulus package and the Bank of England slashed its key interest rate by half a percentage point to 0.25%.

-Athletes who usually thrive on crowds grew increasingly wary of them.
-Spanish soccer club Getafe said it wouldn’t travel to Italy to play Inter Milan, preferring to forfeit their Europa League match rather than risk infections.

-Olympic champion skier Mikaela Shiffrin said she would be limiting contact with fans and fellow competitors, tweeting that “this means no selfies, autographs, hugs, high fives, handshakes or kiss greetings.”
+Normal life was increasingly upended, with Pope Francis live-streaming prayers from the privacy of his Vatican library as police barred access to St. Peter’s Square, emptying it of tens of thousands of people who attend the weekly papal address.
+In Denmark, Prime Minister Minister Mette Frederiksen announced that all schools, preschools and universities will close as of Monday.

-In the U.S., the caseload passed 1,000, and outbreaks on both sides of the country stirred alarm.
+And in the U.S., the caseload passed 1,000, and outbreaks on both sides of the country stirred alarm.
+Officials in Seattle announced that public schools would close for about 53,000 students and large gatherings were banned in San Francisco and in Washington state, the hardest-hit U.S. state, with 29 deaths.

-Former U.S. Vice President Joe Biden and Sen. Bernie Sanders, who are vying to take on President Donald Trump in the presidential election, abruptly canceled rallies Tuesday and left open the possibility that future campaign events could be impacted, too.
+The virus upended the U.S. presidential campaign, with U.S. Vice President Joe Biden and Sen. Bernie Sanders canceling primary election rallies Tuesday and leaving open the possibility that future campaign events could be impacted.
 Trump’s campaign insisted it would proceed as normal, although Vice President Mike Pence conceded future rallies would be evaluated “on a day to day basis.”

-In Europe, Spain’s number of cases surged Wednesday past the 2,000 mark and Belgium, Bulgaria, Sweden, Albania and Ireland all announced their first virus-related deaths.

-Also sounding the alarm at a Congressional hearing in Washington was Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+And at a Congressional hearing in Washington Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Disease, sounded an alarm: “Bottom line, it’s going to get worse.”

-In Germany, Chancellor Angela Merkel said that if the virus is not halted by vaccines and cures, up to 70% of the country’s 83 million people could ultimately become infected, citing estimates that epidemiologists have been putting forward for several weeks.
-Germany has some 1,300 confirmed infection.
-Merkel’s comments fit a pattern of government officials using sobering warnings to try to get people to protect themselves, most notably by washing their hands and not gathering in large numbers.

-“It’s terrifying,” said Silvana Gomez, a student at Harvard University, where undergraduates were told to leave campus by Sunday.
-“I’m definitely very scared right now about what the next couple days, the next couple weeks look like.”

 Leicester reported from Paris, Cheng reported from London.
-Also contributing were Colleen Barry in Soave, Italy; Nicole Winfield in Rome; Sylvie Corbet in Paris; Geir Moulson in Berlin; Pan Pylas in London; LLazar Semini in Tirana, Albania; Matt Sedensky in Bangkok; Joe McDonald and Ken Moritsugu in Beijing; Yuri Kageyama in Tokyo; Tales Azzoni in Madrid and Kim Tong-hyung in Seoul, South Korea.
+Also contributing were Colleen Barry in Soave, Italy; Nicole Winfield in Rome; Sylvie Corbet in Paris; Geir Moulson in Berlin; Pan Pylas in London; LLazar Semini in Tirana, Albania; Matt Sedensky in Bangkok; Joe McDonald and Ken Moritsugu in Beijing; Yuri Kageyama in Tokyo; Tales Azzoni in Madrid, Alan Clendenning in Phoenix and Kim Tong-hyung in Seoul, South Korea.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.